shanicesmith98/shanicesmith98/README.md

 Pronouns are: she/her/they/them

 - 🔭 I’m currently working on rebuilding my portfolio website
-- 🌱 I’m currently learning Object-Oriented Programming and manipulating the DOM in JS
+- 🌱 I’m currently learning about Accessibility and QA Automation Testing
 - 👯 I’m looking to collaborate on Web Development and Game Design projects
 - 🤔 I’m looking for help with creating a robust portfolio and learning Data Structures
 - 💬 Ask me about my favorite Steven Universe episodes